grafana/loki/docs/sources/operations/meta-monitoring/mixins.md

 1. Select **Import** from the **New** menu.
 1. On the **Import dashboard** screen, select **Upload dashboard JSON file.**
 1. Browse to `production/loki-mixin-compiled-ssd/dashboards` and select the dashboard to import.
 Or, drag the dashboard file, for example, `loki-operational.json`, onto the **Upload** area of the **Import dashboard** screen.
 1. Select a folder in the **Folder** menu where you want to save the imported dashboard.
-For example, select Loki Monitoring created in the earlier steps.
+For example, select "Loki Monitoring" created in the earlier steps.
 1. Click **Import**.

 The imported files are listed in the Loki Monitoring dashboard folder.